SalishSeaCast/tools/docs/netcdf4/index.rst

 netCDF4 Files Creation and Conventions
 **************************************

-The Salish Sea MEOPAR project uses netCDF4_ files as input for the NEMO model and for other purposes, where appropriate.
+The SalishSeaCast project uses netCDF4_ files as input for the NEMO model and for other purposes, where appropriate.
 This section documents the recommended way of creating netCDF4 files with compression of variables, limitation of variables to appropriate precision,